 Cold compresses have long been the go-to treatment for sprains and muscle pulls – and you can’t make a proper cold compress without ice.

-For many large hospitals and physical therapy clinics, a large ice machine is more cost-effective and can treat more patients than a small ice therapy machine (which often require additional ice to use anyway).
+For many large hospitals and physical therapy clinics, an industrial ice maker is more cost-effective and can treat more patients than a small ice therapy machine (which often require additional ice to use anyway).

 Ice helps relieve swelling by reducing blood flow to the injured area.
 The cold also numbs the injury, reducing pain in the process.